Frequently Asked Questions

 What are dual enrollment courses?

-Dual Enrollment classes are college classes for 11th and 12th graders.
+Dual Enrollment classes are college classes for 10th, 11th and 12th graders.
 They count for both high school and college credit.
-HEED partners with Palm Beach Atlantic University to offer our students 24 college credits when they complete College English 1 and 2, College Algebra, Statistics, Psychology 1 and 2, US Government and Microeconomics.
+HEED partners with Palm Beach Atlantic University and South Eastern University to offer our students over 30 college credits when they complete our courses.

 Will my student get a grade?